forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 ## SFGE Example Executions

-### Intro to SFGE
+### Before you get started
 SFGE works a bit differently from other analyzers with which you might be familiar.
-Most static analyzers can identify problems that occur in a single location.
-For example, identifying dead code, unnecessary variables, poorly-named variables, and the like.
-SFGE uses path-based analysis.
-At a high level, path-based analysis consists of the following steps:
-1. Every file in the project is consumed, and used to construct a graph describing the project.
-2. Path entry-points are identified.
-Any of the following can be considered a path entry-point.
-   1. Any method with the `@AuraEnabled` annotation.
-   2. Any method that returns a `PageReference` object.
-   3. Any `public`/`global` method on a Visualforce Controller class.
-3. All paths flowing out of each entry-point are computed.
-   1. Each path is a potential execution flow starting at the entry-point.
-For example, a method with an `if-else` branch has two paths, and a method with an `if-elseif-else` branch has three.
-4. Paths are walked, and rules are evaluated against nodes of interest.
-5. For paths that violate rules, violations are generated.

-Unlike the violations thrown by traditional static analyzers, which have a single location, SFGE violations have both a Source Vertex (the path entry-point) and a Sink Vertex (the vertex where the unacceptable action occurs).

-So, let's do some basic operations with SFGE to get a sense of how it all works.
+As such, we strongly encourage you to read the [Introduction](./en/v3.x/salesforce-graph-engine/introduction) and [Features](./en/v3.x/salesforce-graph-engine/features) pages before you read much deeper into this page.

-If you haven't already done so, please install the pilot version of the scanner as per [these instructions](./en/v3.x/getting-started/install).
+Also, so you can try these examples yourself, please install the pilot version of the scanner as per [these instructions](./en/v3.x/getting-started/install).

+Once you've done all that, continue reading here to see some basic SFGE operations, so you can get a sense of how it all works.

 ### See the rules
 First thing's first.
 Let's see the rules that exist in SFGE.
 Run the following command.
 ```
 sfdx scanner:rule:list --engine sfge
 ```
 Note that there's just the one rule.
-This rule identifies CRUD/FLS vulnerabilities in your Apex code.
+As outlined in the [Rules](./en/v3.x/salesforce-graph-engine/rules) page, this rule identifies CRUD/FLS vulnerabilities in your Apex code.
 In the future, more  rules will likely be added, but for now there's just that rule.
 As such, all of the examples will focus on CRUD/FLS.

 ### Let's look at the sample project
 All of our examples will be using the [sample app](https://github.com/forcedotcom/sfdx-scanner/tree/dev-3/test/code-fixtures/projects/sfge-working-app/force-app/main/default).